Oral Cancer Exam

 Oral cancer is a pathologic process, which begins by producing no symptoms making it hard to recognize without an exam.
 There are many types of oral cancer, including teratoma, adenocarcinoma and melanoma.
 The most common form of oral cancer is malignant squamous cell carcinoma, which typically originates in the lip and mouth tissue.
 There are many other places in which oral cancers occur, including: the tongue, salivary glands, throat, gums, and face.

 What to Expect

 The oral cancer examination is completely painless.
 Drs.
-Torosian, Fuji and Sanavi will look for abnormalities and feel the face, glands, and neck for unusual bumps.
+Torosian, Fuji, Sanavi and Seyedain will look for abnormalities and feel the face, glands, and neck for unusual bumps.
 Some of the signs that will be investigated are red patches and sores.
 Red patches on the floor of the mouth, or the front of the tongue, and bleeding sores which fail to heal easier, can be indicative of cancerous changes.
 Leukoplakia is a hardened white or gray, slightly raised lesion that can appear inside the mouth, and may be cancerous.
 Signs of these will be examined as well.
 Finally, soreness, lumps or the general thickening of tissue anywhere in the throat or mouth can signal pathologic signs, and will be examined.